algosup/2024-2025-project-1-fpga-team-8/documents/quality_assurance/test_plan.md

 #### 5.1.2.
 Simulation Testing

-FPGAs are a blackbox executing code without any possibility of simple debugging, apart from creating a logic analyzer will be used only once.
+FPGAs are a blackbox executing code without any possibility of simple debugging, apart from creating a logic analyzer which would only be used only once.
 Rather than going for this extensive solution, we will use simulation[^4] to ensure the states of each component follow the specifications' instructions, but also verify if the specifications themselves are accurate.

 As mentionned in the [Test Environment section](#22-software-tools), we are going to use [EDAPlayGround](edaplayground.com), a website on which we can execute our Verilog and test components independently, but also in the game environment.